Biographies Characteristics Analysis

 Example.
 Consider the function

-She is even.
+It is even.
 Let's check it out.

-For anyone X the equalities
+For anyone X equalities are satisfied

 Example.
 Consider the function

-She is odd.
+It is odd.
 Let's check it out.

-For anyone X the equalities
+For anyone X equalities are satisfied

-Which of the functions whose graphs are shown in the figures are even, and which are odd?
+Which of the functions whose graphs are shown in the figures are even and which are odd?

 • f(-x) = f(x).